-In the last two and a half years I have taught nine yoga & mindfulness weekend retreats – eight retreats at the Kimi Ora Eco Resort and one at the Wangapeka Retreat Centre.
+In the last three years I have taught ten yoga & mindfulness weekend retreats – nine retreats at the Kimi Ora Eco Resort and one at the Wangapeka Retreat Centre.
 These retreats are becoming increasingly popular and I have many people returning to them regularly.
 Don’t take my word for it, please read below what Gemma McCaw and Beryl say about these Kimi Ora retreats.

-These weekend retreats start on Fridays.
+These special weekend retreats start on Fridays.
 My car is always so full when I pack it to go to a retreat that it looks like I’m moving out and I’ve got everything in there but the kitchen sink.
 Then I enjoy the scenic drive to the Kimi Ora Resort in Kaiteriteri.
 This is a short drive from Nelson through picturesque Motueka.
 The Resort sits up on a hill overlooking the beautiful Kaiteriteri beach which is decidedly the best beach in the South Island.
 The golden colour of the sand comes from a high quartz content which glitters in the sun.

-Because I have been to Kimi Ora so many times it feels to me like going home.
+Because I have been to Kimi Ora so many times teaching wonderful retreat weekends it feels to me like going home.
 And the team at Kimi Ora are always so welcoming, especially Suzi the receptionist who always works there on the retreat weekends.

 Most retreat participants arrive between 3 and 5 pm on Friday.
 They settle into their rooms and have a cup of tea while catching up with other retreat participants or enjoy their first soak in the spa pool to unwind.
 Some arrive tired and stressed and it is a real treat for them to take this special time off.
 We all deserve a break away from our busy lives, which can be like running on a hamster wheel.